a00908270/masterthesis/thesis.md

 ### Training

-During the training it is possible to open the graphical user interface called *DL4J Training UI* in a browser, that is provided with the *Deeplearning4J* package, to see the learning progress of the neural network.
+During the training it is possible to open the graphical user interface, called *DL4J Training UI* in a browser, that is provided with the *Deeplearning4J* package, to see the learning progress of the neural network.

 ```
 https://cluster.local/train/overview